flyingmachine/brave-clojure-web/content/concurrency.md

 modeling a cuddle zombie.
 Unlike a regular zombie, a cuddle zombie does not want to devour your brains.
 It wants only to spoon you and maybe smell your neck.
 That makes its undead, shuffling, decaying state all the more tragic.
+How could you try to kill something that only wants love?
+Who's the *real* monster here?

 ### Object-Oriented Metaphysics